-- Features relevant for trade

-- Common external tariff

-- Countries therefore can not join FTAs on their own

-- Value-added tax (VAT)

-- Rebated on exports

-- Common agricultural policy (CAP)

-- System of subsidies and support programs for agriculture

-- Variable levies

-- Numerous (~42) FTAs with other countries & groups of countries, including with former colonies

-- Banana War: US-EU dispute over EU preference for former colonies' bananas.
-US won case at WTO

-- State aid for firms is prohibited (unlike US)
+- Features relevant for trade - Common external tariff (it's a "customs union") - Countries therefore can not join FTAs on their own - Value-added tax (VAT) - Rebated on exports - Common agricultural policy (CAP) - System of subsidies and support programs for agriculture - Variable levies - Numerous (~42) FTAs with other countries & groups of countries, including with former colonies - Banana War: US-EU dispute over EU preference for former colonies' bananas.
+US won case at WTO - State aid for firms is prohibited (unlike US)

-- Tariffs and Trade Disputes - The following 3 slides come from WTO, Member Information, downloaded 9/22/22 - Tariffs: I assume they are up to date, as of 9/22/22 - Disputes: These are the total numbers of disputes since 1995. - RTAs (Regional Trade Agreements, WTO term for FTAs, etc.)
+- Tariffs and Trade Disputes - The following 3 slides come from WTO, Member Information, downloaded 9/22/22 - Tariffs: I assume they are up to date, as of 8/20/23 - Disputes: These are the total numbers of disputes since 1995. - RTAs (Regional Trade Agreements, WTO term for FTAs, etc.)